Indiana Rules of Court

 i) Violation of the Indiana Supreme Court Interpreter's Code of Conduct and Procedure or any other judicial department policies or procedures.

-a) Any person may initiate a complaint within 180 days of the egregious act by filing it with the Division of State Court Administration.
+a) Any person may initiate a complaint within 180 days of the egregious act by filing it with the Indiana Office of Judicial Administration (IOJA).
 All complaints must be in writing, must be signed, and must describe the alleged inappropriate conduct and the date(s) when the conduct occurred.

 b) Upon receipt of a complaint, the Program Manager of the Indiana Court Interpreter Certification Program will review the complaint to determine whether the allegations, if true, would constitute grounds for discipline.
 If no grounds are found, then the Program Manager will dismiss the complaint with a notification of the reasons for dismissing the complaint and will notify the complainant and interpreter.
 If the complaint alleges conduct that would constitute grounds for discipline, the interpreter will be provided with written notice of the allegations and asked to provide a written response to the complaint within thirty (30) days of this notification.
 The Program Manager shall investigate the allegations and may consider information obtained from sources other than the complaint and response.
-If the Program Manager is unavailable for any reason, the Executive Director of the Division of State Court Administration may designate any attorney within the Division to fulfill any and all of the Program Manager's duties under the Disciplinary Code.
+If the Program Manager is unavailable for any reason, the Chief Administrative Officer (CAO) of the IOJA may designate any attorney within the Division to fulfill any and all of the Program Manager's duties under the Disciplinary Code.

-a) If probable cause is found, the Executive Director of the Division of State Court Administration will review the report of the Program Manager and determine what further action is required.
-The Executive Director may set a hearing to review the complaint or review the matter by considering the information as submitted.
+a) If probable cause is found, the Chief Administrative Officer (CAO) of the Indiana Office of Judicial Administration (IOJA) will review the report of the Program Manager and determine what further action is required.
+The CAO may set a hearing to review the complaint or review the matter by considering the information as submitted.
 If a hearing is set, the interpreter shall be notified by certified mail of the time and date of the hearing, which shall be set no later than thirty (30) days after a determination that probable cause exists.

 b) Efforts to resolve the complaint informally may be initiated by any of the parties to the complaint at any time.
-Any resolution reached must be submitted to the Executive Director of the Division of State Court Administration for approval.
-Upon approval of any resolution reached informally, or subsequent to any review without a hearing, the Executive Director or the Executive Director's designee will notify the complainant and the court interpreter of the decision in writing.
+Any resolution reached must be submitted to the CAO of the IOJA for approval.
+Upon approval of any resolution reached informally, or subsequent to any review without a hearing, the CAO or the CAO's designee will notify the complainant and the court interpreter of the decision in writing.

-d) If the Executive Director or the Executive Director's designee finds that there is clear and convincing evidence that the court interpreter has violated the Indiana Supreme Court Interpreter Code of Conduct and Procedure or these rules, the Executive Director or his/her designee shall impose such discipline or sanctions as deemed appropriate.
+d) If the CAO or the CAO's designee finds that there is clear and convincing evidence that the court interpreter has violated the Indiana Supreme Court Interpreter Code of Conduct and Procedure or these rules, the CAO or his/her designee shall impose such discipline or sanctions as deemed appropriate.

 a) All disciplinary sanctions imposed shall become public unless dismissed, resolved informally and/or by stipulation, or if the sanction is a private reprimand.
-The Executive Director of the Division of State Court Administration or his/her designee shall issue his/her decision, including findings and the sanctions to be imposed, if any, within thirty (30) days from the conclusion of the hearing.
+The Chief Administrative Officer (CAO) of the Indiana Office of Judicial Administration (IOJA) or his/her designee shall issue his/her decision, including findings and the sanctions to be imposed, if any, within thirty (30) days from the conclusion of the hearing.
 Time limits may be extended by mutual agreement in writing when an extension is necessary to ensure the fairness and/or sufficiency of the process.

 b) Sanctions may consist of but are not limited to one or more of the following: